-Rijeka is very important city in Croatia.
-It is the largest Croatian port, the third largest city in Croatia and the administrative center of Primorje – Gorski kotar county.
+Rijeka is a very important city in Croatia.
+It is the largest Croatian port, the third largest city in Croatia and the administrative centre of Primorje – Gorski Kotar county.
 It is located on the northern coast of the Rijeka Bay, at the mouth of river Rječina into the Adriatic Sea.
 The name of the city originates of that river (“Rječina” in Croatian means “a large river”).

 The golden age of Rijeka trade is getting weak in the second half of the 15th century.
-Frequent Turkish invasion interrupted traffic routes, as well as wars claimants to the Hungarian throne and long - lasting conflicts with the Venetians.
+Frequent Turkish invasion interrupted traffic routes, as well as wars claimants to the Hungarian throne and long-lasting conflicts with the Venetians.
 Cessation of war began in the second half of 17th century.
-Arrival of the Jesuits in Rijeka and the establishment of their gymnasium significantly improves educational and cultural life.
+The arrival of the Jesuits in Rijeka and the establishment of their gymnasium significantly improves educational and cultural life.
 A significant advantage of Rijeka economy begins to acquire the 18th century when the emperor Karlo VI proclaimed Rijeka a free port.

 Photo by: Janos Korom